apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 > Note:
 >
 > 1. Messages are only delayed on shared subscriptions, other subscriptions will deliver immediately.
-> 2. Delayed messages will be send individually even if enable message batching on producer.
+> 2. Delayed messages are send individually even if you enable message batching on producer.

 ### Go Functions